PEP, PreP, and PrEP 2-1-1

 September 3rd, 2020

 At eCareNow we offer services for HIV prophylaxis.
 In other words, you can request a prescription from our provider(s) for HIV prophylaxis.
 PrEP stands for pre-exposure prophylaxis.
-We prescribe an FDA (Food and Drug Administration) approved antiviral agent Truvada.
-Truvada is a combination of two medications: Tenofovir Disoproxil Fumarate (TDF) and Emtricitabine.
-The other brand name for this medication is Descovy.
-The patients will take 1 tablet once a day before any possible HIV exposure.
+We prescribe an FDA (Food and Drug Administration) approved antiviral agent Descovy.
+Descovy is a combination of two medications: Tenofovir Alafenamide Fumarate (TAF) and Emtricitabine.
+Patients will take 1 tablet once a day.

 1. I want to start PrEP to prevent HIV but I do not know if it is for me.
 Who is PrEP for?